Screeder/SAwareness/README.md

 SAwareness
 ==========

-If something does not work or you have suggestions contact me please.
+If something does not work or you have suggestions contact me please here or in Skype.
+Username: tHer0x

-Please download the Sprites folder and place it in your Assemblies folder.
+Please download the Sprites folder and place it in your Assemblies folder otherwise it will download the required Sprites.

 Includes the following functions: